Joey Meneses Preview, Player Props: Nationals vs. Mets

 Joey Meneses At The Plate

-- Among qualifying batters in MLB action, he ranks 25th in batting average, 78th in on-base percentage, and 101st in slugging.
+- Among the qualifying hitters in MLB, he ranks 24th in batting average, 79th in on-base percentage, and 103rd in slugging.

-- He has hit a home run in 6.9% of his games this year, and 2% of his chances at the plate.
+- Meneses has picked up a hit in 69.5% of his 131 games this year, with at least two hits in 30.5% of them.

-- In 33.8% of his games this season, Meneses has picked up at least one RBI.
-In 18 of those games (13.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in 10 contests.
+- In 45 games this year (34.4%), Meneses has picked up an RBI, and in 18 of those games (13.7%) he had two or more.
+He has also driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.